 It is estimated that the U.S. market includes approximately 11 million patients with chronic pain with dysphagia.
 Our Xtampza microspheres are designed to be removed from the capsule and sprinkled on food or into a cup, and then directly into the mouth, or in feeding tubes, without compromising their extended-release properties.
 On April 26, 2016, the FDA granted approval for the Xtampza NDA, including an approved product label.
 The FDA could change the product labeling.
-If the product label for Xtampza is modified in the future so as to exclude the flexible dose administration options, including the ability to sprinkle the Xtampza microspheres on food or into a cup, then directly in the mouth, or in feeding tubes, or the FDA requires us to have a boxed warning similar to competitor product labeling stating that "crushing, dissolving or chewing can cause rapid release and absorption of a potentially fatal dose of the active drug," it will limit our ability to differentiate Xtampza from other abuse-deterrent opioid formulations on the basis of alternative dosing options, and we may not be able to market Xtampza to patients with chronic pain with dysphagia.
+If the product label for Xtampza is modified in the future so as to exclude the flexible dose administration options, or the FDA requires us to have a boxed warning similar to competitor product labeling stating that "crushing, dissolving or chewing can cause rapid release and absorption of a potentially fatal dose of the active drug," it will limit our ability to differentiate Xtampza to patients with chronic pain with dysphagia.
 As a result, this may have an adverse effect on our business and our prospects for future growth.